- Vlogging Tips from YouTuber Shae-Lee from SketchShe

 “The best thing about this whole kit is that it’s really small and really portable.”Shae-Lee Shackleford

 As a vlogger you are going to need a camera setup that works for you.
-Here is a quick run through of my personal setup.
+Here is a quick run through of my favourite setup:

-• EOS M50 Mirrorless Camera: The Canon EOS M50 is portable and light, making it ideal for vlog-style shooting.
-One of my favourite things about this camera is Canon’s amazing autofocus system which can track focus on moving subjects so it keeps up with you when you’re moving around.
-As well as the high-res viewfinder and touch screen, one of the stand out features that everyone is raving about is that the EOS M50 shoots in 4K.
+• EOS M50 or EOS M50 Mark II Mirrorless Camera: The Canon EOS M50 and EOS M50 Mark II are both portable and light, making it ideal for vlog-style shooting.
+One of my favourite things about this series of camera is Canon’s amazing autofocus system which can track focus on moving subjects so it keeps up with you when you’re moving around.
+As well as the high-res viewfinder and touch screen, one of the stand out features that everyone is raving about is that the EOS M50 and EOS M50 Mark II shoots in 4K.
 That’s broadcast quality!

 • Ring Light: Some vloggers use softboxes, but I find using a ring light is the easiest and quickest type of light to set up.
 It gives you great light that’s really nice for your eyes and provides a really flattering fill.